-Proprietary funds distinguish operating revenues and expenses from non-operating items.
+Proprietary funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principle ongoing operations.
-The principle operating revenues of the City's Water and Sewer Funds are charges to customers for sales and services.
-The Water and Sewer Funds also recognize System Development Charges (SDC) fees intended to recover the cost of connecting new customers to the utility systems as operating revenue.
+The principle operating revenues of the City's water, sewer, and sanitation funds are charges to customers for sales and services.
+The water, sewer, and sanitation funds also recognize System Development Charges (SDC) fees intended to recover the cost of connecting new customers to the utility systems as operating revenue.
 Operating expenses for enterprise funds include the cost of sales and services, administrative expenses and overhead charges, and depreciation on capital assets.
-All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.
+All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.
 When both restricted and unrestricted resources are available for use, it is the policy to use restricted resources first, then unrestricted resources as they are needed.